bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 **Example 7.** Let's write the addition function of two binary numbers with arbitrary length.
 Refal functions take one argument, but here we want to transmit two.
-In the first version of the addition function, we avoided this difficulty by transmiting two _symbols_ to the function.
+In the first version of the addition function, we avoided this difficulty by transmitting two _symbols_ to the function.
 Now we need to transfer two expressions with arbitrary length.
 Each argument can be composed of the signs `'0'` and `'1'` only.
 So you can put any character between them, except for zero and one – by it you can figure out where one argument ends and another